mtumilowicz/java-spring-boot-oauth2-oidc-pkce-workshop/README.md

                             ![txt](img/stealing_auth_code.png)
                     * single-page apps
                         * entire source is available to the browser
-                    * called public clients (when an end user could view and modify the code)
-                        * they do not have a real way of authenticating themselves
         * is not a replacement for a client secret
             * is recommended even if a client is using a client secret
             * allows the authorization server to validate: client exchanging the authorization code == same client that requested it
-        * how it works
-            * in place of the `client_secret`, the client app creates a unique string value, `code_verifier`
+        * steps (example with mobile app - grok ai, but it can be any mobile app that allows to log in with google)
+            1. user opens the Grok AI mobile app and taps “Log in with Google”
+            1. mobile app generates a code_verifier (a random string) and computes a code_challenge (usually a SHA-256 hash of the verifier)
                 * `code_challenge` = hashed and encoded `code_verifier`
-            * when the client app initiates the first part of the Authorization Code flow, it sends a hashed `code_challenge`
-            * then the client app requests an `access_token` in exchange for the authorization code
+            1. mobile app opens the system browser (or in-app browser) and redirects the user to Google’s authorization endpoint with:
+                * response_type=code
+                * client_id
+                * redirect_uri=com.grokai:/callback
+                * code_challenge
+                * code_challenge_method=S256
+                * scope=email profile openid
+                * state=random_string
+            1. Google shows the login screen
+            1. user logs in and approves access
+            1. Google redirects the browser to the registered app redirect URI, including:
+                * code=xyz123
+                * state=random_string
+            1. mobile app captures the redirect (via deep linking or a custom scheme) and extracts the code
+            1. mobile app sends a POST request to Google’s token endpoint:
+                * grant_type=authorization_code
+                * code=xyz123
+                * client_id
+                * redirect_uri=com.grokai:/callback
+                * code_verifier (original, unhashed value)
+            1. Google validates:
+                * The code was issued for that client
+                * The redirect_uri matches
-                * client app must include the original unique string value in the `code_verifier`
+                * The code_verifier matches the original code_challenge
-            * communication between the client and authorization server should be through a secured channel(TLS) so the codes cannot be intercepted
+            1. Google returns: access_token, id_token, (Optional) refresh_token
+            1. mobile app stores the tokens securely (e.g., encrypted local storage or keychain)
+            1. mobile app uses the access token to call APIs
     * other
         * Client Credentials flow
             * no user involved